-Along the promenade, you will find cosy cafes, trendy bars and delightful restaurants of which some are said to be the best choice when it comes to fresh sea-food and paella.
+Along the promenade, you will find cozy cafes, trendy bars and delightful restaurants of which some are said to be the best choice when it comes to fresh seafood and paella.
 There are plenty of options when it comes to satisfying your hunger or thirst.

 Valencias “Little Venice”